dataluscorp/browser/testing/geckodriver/doc/Support.md

 ===================

-The following table shows a mapping between [geckodriver releases], and required versions of Selenium and Firefox:
+The following table shows a mapping between [geckodriver releases], and required versions of Selenium and Datalus:

 <style type="text/css">
   table { width: 100%; margin-bottom: 2em; }